murex/mikado-testbuilders-kata/workshop/references/The Mikado Method.md

 [![Video of a demo of the Mikado Method](../images/Mikado%20Method%20for%20Legacy%20Code%20-%20YouTube.jpg)](https://www.youtube.com/watch?v=qvlkyJ26PGc&start=745)

-(The demo is 7 minutes between 12:25 and 19:30, and it's viewable at x1.5 speed)
+(The demo is 7 minutes between 12:25 and 19:30, and it's viewable at x1.5 speed by [David Tanzer](https://www.davidtanzer.net/))

 [![Live Coding de Refactoring by Philippe - French Version](../images/CPP%20FRUG%20-%20YouTube.jpg)](https://youtu.be/Xp7YeQsV9L4?t=868)

-(This video is of one of the sessions by Philippe Bourgau at CPP FRUG in Paris)
+(This video is of one of the sessions by [Philippe Bourgau](https://philippe.bourgau.net/) at CPP FRUG in Paris)

 ## Different scales